jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_axis_set_num_format.rs - A chart example demonstrating setting
   the number format a chart axes.

+* doc_chart_axis_set_position_between_ticks.rs - A chart example
+  demonstrating setting the axes data position relative to the tick marks.
+  Notice that by setting the data columns "on" the tick the first and last columns are cut off by the plot area.

 * doc_chart_axis_set_reverse.rs - A chart example demonstrating reversing
   the plotting direction of the chart axes.

+* doc_chart_axis_set_tick_interval.rs - A chart example demonstrating
+  setting the tick interval for an axis.

 * doc_chart_border_formatting.rs - An example of formatting the border in a chart element.